AvirFrog/Mir-Us/docs/cookbook.md

 - chromosme 8 must be searched
 - results must be from the minus strand
-- search must be conducted from 6000000th nucleotide upstream
+- search must be conducted from the 6000000th nucleotide and further

 !!! example "Retrieving all miRNAs from Gallus gallus with regard of genomic features (chromosome 8, minus strand, 6000000th nucleotide upstream search)"
     === "Code"